Prolonged diarrhea and fatigue

 - Herbal tea with raw honey and ginger helps soothe the stomach and intestines and reduce irritation.

 II.
-Avoid this food in chronic and acute diarrhea
+How do you stop diarrhoea?
+Avoid this food in case of chronic and acute diarrhoea

 How do you stop diarrhea?
 Relieve prolonged diarrhea and fatigue by eating to avoid